 - Take the tray out of the oven then rub each side of the bread with garlic.

-Recipe Tips and Variations
+👩🍳 Recipe Tips and Variations

-- Bread - we love sourdough for making croutons but most bread will work well, wholemeal, granary work very well too.
+- Bread - we love sourdough for making croutons but most bread will work well, wholemeal, and granary work very well too.
 The trick is to use stale bread and make sure it is sliced thickly.
 You can leave the crust on or off, it's up to you.
 I prefer the crust left on when it comes to sourdough.

 - Bake or fry? - I prefer to bake these, but you can fry them too.
 You will need to fry them in batches if you fry them and toss them often so that they are golden on all sides.

-FAQs
+💭 FAQs

-Can you freeze croutons?
 Yes!
 You can freeze these croutons.
 Once cooled put them in a freezer bag, make sure to get as much air out of the bag as possible before you seal it then freeze for up to a month.
 The great thing about croutons is that they thaw really quickly so take them out of the freezer a couple of hours before you use them.
 You can refresh them in a preheated oven if you like.

-Add Your Sourdough Croutons To These Soups and Salads:
+Add Your Sourdough Croutons To These Soups and Salads

-- Vegetarian Caesar Salad - one of my all-time favourite salads.
+- Vegetarian Caesar Salad - One of my all-time favourite salads.
 With crispy croutons and a creamy dressing without the anchovies, this salad is great as a side or as a main dish.

-- Roasted Beetroot Salad - rich roasted beets with creamy feta and crunchy walnuts, this also comes with a tangy orange mustard dressing!
+- Roasted Beetroot Salad - Rich roasted beets with creamy feta and crunchy walnuts, this also comes with a tangy orange mustard dressing!

-- Roasted Carrot and Fennel Soup - made with just a few simple ingredients this vegan soup is perfect for lunch or as a starter for a special occasion meal add in some croutons for extra crunch and texture!
+- Roasted Carrot and Fennel Soup - Made with just a few simple ingredients this vegan soup is perfect for lunch or as a starter for a special occasion meal add in some croutons for extra crunch and texture!

-- Broccoli and Cauliflower Soup - a lovely delicate soup that is warming and satisfying.
+- Broccoli and Cauliflower Soup - A lovely delicate soup that is warming and satisfying.
 A healthy soup that’s easy to make and ready in no time.

 Ingredients